getodk/docs/odk1-src/form-logic.rst

 Setting default responses
 ===========================

 To provide a default response to a question, put a value in the :th:`default` column.
-Defaults are set once when a record is first created from a form definition.
+Defaults are set when a record is first created from a form definition.
 Defaults can either be fixed values (:ref:`static defaults <static-defaults>`) or the result of some expression (:ref:`dynamic defaults <dynamic-defaults>`).

 .. _static-defaults: